-Notwithstanding recent initiatives, more critical analysis and cross-disciplinary exchange are necessary both to sensitize the human rights community about why tax policy is human rights policy and to broaden the range of legal considerations and principles that tax experts bring to bear in designing and evaluating tax policies, including human rights obligations and norms.
-Likewise, cultivating dialogue between human rights and tax scholars may help strengthen the responsiveness of tax policy and analysis to growing social pressures, diversify the range of audiences to which tax scholarship speaks, and ultimately enhance the efficacy of proposed tax measures.
+Notwithstanding these and other recent initiatives, more critical analysis and cross-disciplinary exchange are necessary, both to sensitize the human rights community about why tax policy is human rights policy and to broaden the range of legal considerations and principles that tax experts bring to bear in designing and evaluating tax policies, including human rights obligations and norms.

 ANNOUNCEMENT: CEDAW calls Switzerland to account for effects of its tax policies on women’s rights (November 2016)